 Center for Early Modern Print, Networks, and Performance

-The Carnegie Mellon Center for Early Modern Print, Networks, and Performance (CPNP) is a distinctive research hub for early modern cultural studies, 1500-1800, built around the unique strengths of faculty, M.A. and Ph.D. students in the Carnegie Mellon Department of English Literary and Cultural Studies program.
+The Carnegie Mellon Center for Early Modern Print, Networks, and Performance (CPNP) is a distinctive research hub for early modern cultural studies, 1500-1800, built around the unique strengths of faculty, and M.A. and Ph.D. students in the Department of English's Literary and Cultural Studies program.
 Launched in 2018, CPNP is dedicated to investigating the early modern world from a wide-range of angles, but especially those that foreground the embodied, material aspects of early modern literature, culture, and exchange.

-Our expertise ranges from the sixteenth through the long eighteenth centuries, and includes specialties in performances of race, sexuality, and gender; in book history and the history of news; in international literary, political, and legal networks; and in digital humanities.
-As faculty, we offer an energizing research environment for students who approach early modern periods of study from the 21st-century perspectives of books, networks and performance as key to understanding how the modern world came into being.
+The CPNP's expertise ranges from the sixteenth through the long eighteenth centuries, and includes specialties in performances of race, sexuality, and gender; in book history and the history of news; in international literary, political, and legal networks; and in digital humanities.
+The faculty offer an energizing research environment for students who approach early modern periods of study from the 21st-century perspectives of books, networks and performance as key to understanding how the modern world came into being.